What is the Insurance Company's Duty?

 - Performing a biased investigation of your claim; and

 - Making wrongful threats to drop your coverage or deny your claim (essentially, bullying).

-If you think your insurance company has behaved wrongly, call Daly & Black, P.C., the insurance litigation boutique devoted to making insurance companies do the right thing – every time.
+If you think your insurance company has behaved wrongly, call Daly & Black, P.C., the insurance litigation boutique devoted to making insurance companies or corporate defendants do the right thing – every time.